Skip to content

 less than a year after my first wedding.

-First at the InterCon at Jimbaran.
+In our duplex at the InterCon at Jimbaran,

-We fucked on the king bed upstairs,
+we fucked on the king bed upstairs,

 room service downstairs.